sanity-io/sanity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 If you find a security vulnerability, do NOT open an issue.
 Email [security@sanity.io](mailto:security@sanity.io) instead.

-# How to suggest a feature or enhancement

-If you find yourself wishing for a feature that doesn't exist in Sanity, you are probably not alone.
-There are bound to be others out there with similar needs.
-Many of the features that Sanity has today have been added because our users saw the need.
-Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

-# How to file an issue

 **Describe the bug**

 A clear and concise description of what the bug is.